ZWang-Lab/LBRAT/readme.md

 3. PLINK 1.0 or 1.9 (https://www.cog-genomics.org/plink2)

-Please install the required R package before you install LBRAT package.
-Please install the **LBRAT** as following steps.
+Install the required R package before you install LBRAT package.
+Install the **LBRAT** using the following steps.

 ### Install LBRAT on LUNIX or Mac OSX